ThinhVu/LJs/README.md

 To understand how ljs works, we have to learn the design idea of its concepts like VDOM, component.

 ### Main idea
-The main idea of ljs is it allow developer define a custom, complex component from simple HTMLElement in easiest way, and using this component just like using native HTML Element.
+The main idea of ljs is it allow developer define a custom, complex component from registered component in easiest way, and using this component just like using native HTML Element.
 Make sense?

 To fully understand what ljs is, we need to know:
-1. ljs component structure.
+1. ljs component.
-2. ljs mecharnism to update DOM tree.
+2. ljs mecharnism to update live DOM.

-#### ljs component structure
+#### ljs component
-The first thing to know in ljs is component structure.
-To explain the concept of ljs component structure in a simple way.
-I have a HTMLElement tree like so:
+To explain the concept of ljs component in a simple way, I create a HTMLElement tree like so:
 ```
 <div id='todo'>
     <form>